This easy science experiment requires very few

 Process

-This simple but amazing experiment is more than just a cool one.
-The science behind it lies in the freezing temperature of water and how ice crystals form.
-This is also referred to as Supercooled Water or Flash Freezing.
+This simple but amazing instant ice science experiment is more than just a cool one (see what I did there?).
+The science behind this experiment lies in the freezing temperature of water and how ice crystals form.
+This experiment is sometimes referred to as Supercooled Water or Flash Freezing.
 When the freezing temperature is reached, the water molecules freeze by forming ice crystals.

 The process of starting the ice crystals is called “nucleation.”
-This starts from an impurity or scratch or piece of dust on the container holding the water.
-In this case, the water bottle.
+Nucleation starts from an impurity or scratch or piece of dust on the container holding the water.
+In this case, the nucleation is the water bottle.
 One ice crystal attaches to the imperfection, and the others grow on top.
 Isn’t science cool?!

 Check for Understanding

-Explore further by asking your kids these questions:
+Explore this concept further by asking your kids these questions and experimenting:

-- Would the experiment work the same if the water had food coloring in it?
+1. Would the experiment work the same if the water had food coloring added to the water?

-- Would the results be the same if you started with hot water in the bottles before you put them in the freezer?
+2. Would the results be the same if you started the experiment with hot water in the bottles before you put them in the freezer?

 Additional Resources